Skip to main content

 Book Reviews

-• Byahut, S. (2021).
-Review of "Outcaste Bombay: City Making and the Politics of the Poor" by Juned Shaikh, Journal of Urban Affairs.
+• Byahut, S. (2022).
+Review: Outcaste Bombay: City making and the politics of the poor, by Juned Shaikh: Seattle, University of Washington Press, 2021.
+Journal of Urban Affairs, 44(6). https://doi.org/10.1080/07352166.2021.1981732

 • Byahut, S. (2014).
-Review of “Rethinking a Lot: The Design and Culture of Parking”, by Ben-Joseph, E. Journal of Planning Education and Research, Vol. 34, No. 4.
+Review: Rethinking a Lot: The Design and Culture of Parking.
+Journal of Planning Education and Research, 34(4). https://doi.org/10.1177/0739456X14550265

 • Byahut, S. (2011).
-Review of “Cities and Suburbs: New Metropolitan Realities in the US” by Hanlon, B., J. R. Short and T. J. Vicino, and “Once the American Dream: Inner Ring Suburbs of the Metropolitan United States” by Hanlon, B. Journal of Urban Affairs, Vol. 33, No. 2.
+Cities and Suburbs: New Metropolitan Realities in the US by Bernadette Hanlon, John R. Short, and Thomas J. Vicino & Once the American Dream: Inner Ring Suburbs of the Metropolitan United States by Bernadette Hanlon.
+Journal of Urban Affairs, 33(2). https://doi.org/10.1111/j.1467-9906.2011.00561.x

 • (2006).
 “Legal and Administrative Framework for Development Regulation in Gujarat” (funded by the European Union - India SPF Grant # 96-425 and Government of Gujarat).
-Reports prepared by EPC: (1) Policy agenda and legislative intentions, (2) Proposed amendments to GTP&UD Act, 1976 and Model Protocols, (3) Gujarat PASPRA Business Plan, (4) Proceedings of consultative “Workshop on administrative protocols for regulating development in urban areas of Gujarat” at Vadodara (5) Proceedings of seminar “Professional self-certification in development regulation” at Rajkot, (6) Resource handbook for training program on “Urban Planning and Management” at Ahmedabad, (7) Town Planning Scheme Manual, (8) Model Town Planning Scheme for Adalaj, (9) Report on knowledge transfer tour to UK, (10) Analytical framework for urban land management.
+Reports prepared by EPC: (1) Policy agenda and legislative intentions, (2) Proposed amendments to GTP&UD Act, 1976 and Model Protocols, (3) Gujarat PASPRA Business Plan, (4) Proceedings of consultative “Workshop on administrative protocols for regulating development in urban areas of Gujarat” at Vadodara (5) Proceedings of seminar “Professional self-certification in development regulation” at Rajkot, (6) Resource handbook for training program on “Urban Planning and Management” at Ahmedabad, (7) Town Planning Scheme Manual, (8) Model Town Planning Scheme for Adalaj, (9) Report on UK-India knowledge transfer tour to England and Scotland, (10) Analytical framework for urban land management.

 • (2005).
 “Enabling area specific building byelaws and local area planning in Delhi” (USAID FIRE-D Project).
 Reports prepared by EPC: (1) Policy agenda & legislative intentions paper, (2) Proposed new building byelaws for Delhi, (3) Proposed legislative amendments to Delhi Municipal Corporation Act of 1956, (4) Model Local Area Planning.

 • Byahut, S., A. Majumdar, A. Patel, A. Sheth, A. Mitra, R. Moothan and Y. Pandya (2004).
 “Design Manual for a Barrier-Free Built Environment”.
 Accessibility design guidebook, published by UNNATI, and Handicap International.
+Available online: https://www.unnati.org/pdfs/manuals/barrier-free-built-environment.pdf

 • (2004).
 “Rationalizing development control regulations for Ahmedabad City”, funded by the Gujarat State Disaster Management Authority and the Asian Development Bank.
 Report prepared by EPC.

 • (2003).
-“City Development Strategy for Ahmedabad”, for the World Bank prepared by EPC.
+“City Development Strategy for Ahmedabad”, for the World Bank, prepared by EPC.

 • (2002).
 “Development Plan for Bhuj Area Development Authority”, funded by Gujarat Urban Development Company and Asian Development Bank.
 Reports prepared by EPC: (I) Existing situation, surveys, studies, analysis, policies, proposals, and programmes, (II) General development control regulations, (III) Supporting documents.

 • (2002).
 “Sub-regional development plan for Vagra-Dahej, Gujarat – Comprehensive regional development strategies and plan for a coastal region”, for UD&UH dept., GoG.
-Reports prepared by School of Planning, CEPT University.
+Reports prepared by the School of Planning, CEPT University.

 • (2001).
 “Gandhinagar Urban Development Plan and Implementation Strategy”.
 Reports prepared by EPC: (I) Existing situation analysis, (II) Plan proposals and policies, (III) General development control regulations, (IV) Comprehensive Development Strategy, (V) Implementation & Financial Strategy.